Jason27k/378Virus/README.md

 # 378Virus
-Virus do not run outside a VM
+Do not run virus outside a VM